 The ASUS ROG Phone 3 has a hidden 160Hz refresh rate mode – Here’s how to activate it

 Last Wednesday, ASUS announced the ROG Phone 3, the Taiwanese company’s third smartphone under its ROG gaming subbrand.
-The phone’s spec sheet is as massive as the phone itself, with features like the Qualcomm Snapdragon 865+, up to 16GB of RAM, a 6,000mAh battery, two USB-C ports, and a 144Hz refresh rate display.
+The phone’s spec sheet is as massive as the phone itself and could be a contender for one of the best Android phones, with features like the Qualcomm Snapdragon 865+, up to 16GB of RAM, a 6,000mAh battery, two USB-C ports, and a 144Hz refresh rate display.
 In the phone’s display settings, you can choose from the default “auto” refresh rate mode which lets the system decide what the display’s refresh rate should be, or you can choose to run the phone at 60Hz, 90Hz, 120Hz, or 144Hz.
 Interestingly, it seems that ASUS has been testing a hidden 6th refresh rate mode: 160Hz.

 While I was investigating how the ROG Phone 3 handles its refresh rate switching, I discovered references to the hidden 160Hz refresh rate mode in the Settings app.
 Digging deeper, I discovered a debug command that can be used to surface the 160Hz mode in settings!
 All you have to do is set up the Android Debug Bridge (ADB) on your PC (we have a guide on how to do that here) and then run the following command from a command prompt or terminal window: